SnowyMouse/invader/CONTRIBUTING.md

     - A specific dialect of English is chosen for consistency in spelling
     - Comments inside of issues and pull requests do not specifically need to use the American English dialect, but they should not require a translator for American English speakers to read, either.
-- Use ISO dates (YYYY-MM-DD)
-    - The ISO date format is universally easy to understand, as it removes ambiguity and puts the date components in a logical order.
+- Use ISO dates (YYYY-MM-DD).
+This date format is universally easy to understand as there is no ambiguity, and the components of the date is ordered logically from most significant (year) to least significant (day).
 - Use soft tabs of four spaces in length
 - Use commas (`,`) when separating thousands, and use decimal points (`.`) when a decimal point is needed
 - Use the metric system when applicable.
 The only exception to this is when talking about world units, which one world